Volscente/cheat_sheets/machine_learning/nlp/nlp_docs.md

 result = embedding_layer(tf.constant([[0, 1, 2], [3, 4, 5]]))
 ```

+### Transfer Learning
+It is possible to use an laready trained model for computing the embeddings.

 # Technologies
 ## TensorFlow TextVectorization API
 It offers a text processing layer that maps text features to integer sequences.